-Through the University of Michigan Shiawassee Advantage, the Cook Family Foundation is committed to providing a scholarship of $3,000 to any Shiawassee area student who is admitted to the University of Michigan with a 3.5 GPA or higher.
+Through the University of Michigan Shiawassee Advantage, the Cook Family Foundation is committed to providing a minimum one $3,000 scholarship from among the four scholarships connected to the Foundation’s work to any Shiawassee area student who is admitted to the University of Michigan with a 3.5 GPA or higher.
 In order to be eligible for a scholarship, you must fill out an application with the Cook Family Family.
 In addition, applicants will become eligible for many of the substantial U of M merit-based scholarships as well as the full-tuition Go Blue Guarantee if they have demonstrated financial need.
 (See our webpage for more information regarding all scholarships.)

 Perhaps the most important advantage of attending UM-Flint or UM-Dearborn is that credits easily transfer between those schools and UM-Ann Arbor, and no matter where a student starts or finally graduates within the system, their degree carries the important block M indicating they are a graduate of the University of Michigan.
 Each campus has unique degree programs, courses, extracurricular and educational advantages that may appeal to a particular student.
 Prospective students should look at the offerings at each campus.